Arcadier/TestPackagistSDK/README.md

     'sellerID' => 'string'
 ];

-$response = $sdk->getAllItemsJsonFiltering($data);
+$response = $sdk->searchItems($data);
 $results = $response['Records']; //The actual array of matching items is in the "Records" field of the JSON response
 ```

 ## Example Projects
 * **Basic e-commerce search page**
-We have built simple CMS that can be hosted on its own and has its backend connected to Arcadier's APIs using this SDK.
-Head over [here](https://github.com/Arcadier/sample-PHP-SDK-web-app) to find the code.
+We have built simple website that searches and displays the items of an Arcadier marketplace.
+This website is hosted outside of Arcadier's servers but is connected to the marketplace via the SDK.
+Head over [here](https://github.com/Arcadier/sample-PHP-SDK-web-app) to find the source code.
 <br>
 * **Request For Quotation (RFQ) Plug-In**
 This Plug-In serves as sample code to demonstrate the steps to create an RFQ experience on Arcadier's marketplaces.
 Head over [here]() to find the code.

 ##  📚 API Documentation
 View our full API collection on Postman here: [API documentation](https://apiv2.arcadier.com/).

-## Changelog

-## License